aaronup/DOCX.js/README.md

 DOCX.js depends on [JSZip](https://github.com/Stuk/jszip)

-This fork is modified to accept binary `ArrayBuffer` .docx's, and output `blob` .docx's
+This fork is modified to accept binary `ArrayBuffer` .docx's, and output `blob` .docx's.
+It includes support headers, paragraphs, bold, italics, strikethrough, ordered and unordered lists, links (with titles too), inline code, code blocks, block quotes, and limited support for tables.

 ###Create a .docx from a DOM element
 `docx.export(domEl, options)`